 7. Gaze At Monet’s Garden In Giverny

-One of the most popular Normandy attractions is a day trip from Paris to Giverny.
-Claude Monet, the famous impressionist painter, lived here and his house and gardens are a joy to visit.
+One of the most popular things to do in Normandy is to visit Giverny where Claude Monet, the famous impressionist painter, once lived.
+An easy day trip from Paris, Claude Monet’s stunning gardens and house are a joy to visit.
 The water lilies are magnificent as are the colourful gardens full of flowers.
-The little town of Giverny with its gift shops and restaurants is fun to wander through.
+The small town of Giverny with its gift shops and restaurants is fun to wander through.

 Read More: How To Spend The Perfect Day in Giverny France